ThomasBittner1/KangarooDocumentation/kangaroo/docs/installation.md

 and remove or add some limbs.
 This is all done in the puppet tool.
 ### Skinning Character
 Create the weights.
-You can use the Plane Skinner.
-Or you just do it all with your own skinning tool workflow.
+You can use the Plane Skinner, or you just do it all with your own skinning tool workflow.
 Just make sure to export the weights in *Export* -> *Deformers*
 ### Shaping Ctrls
 Shape the Ctrls and export them in *Ctrls* -> *Export Ctrl Shapes*
+### Body
+Read through the **Body** page and see what tools you can use to improve deformations.
 ### Face Rig
 If there's one.
 Check **Face Rig** for more detail.